Kkubeck/nursery-manual/_sources/README.md

 This repository contains the source files for the **Nursery Manual** Jupyter Book, which is hosted online via GitHub Pages.
 The manual documents propagation, growing, and inventory management at the UBC Botanical Garden nursery.

+## License

+The content of this repository is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## View the Book

 You can view the Jupyter Book online here: [[UBCBG Nursery Manual](https://kkubeck.github.io/nursery-manual/)]